vbmithr/ocaml-tls/sni.md

 There must exist at least one certificate with the mentioned properties for each configured ciphersuite.

-Furthermore, to avoid ambiguity, the hostnames of the list of `own_cert` is checked to be non-overlapping.
+Furthermore, to avoid ambiguity, the hostnames in ``Multiple` and ``Multiple_default` certificate lists must be non-overlapping.

 ### Certificate selection